Walter Mondale: 2002 U.S. Senate election and beyond

 During his debate with the Republican nominee, former mayor of Saint Paul, Minnesota Norm Coleman, Mondale emphasized his experience, while painting Coleman as right-wing partisan in-line with then-president Bush.
-Mondale unexpectedly lost the election, receiving 1,067,246 votes (47.34%) to Coleman's 1,116,697 (49.53%).
+Mondale despite his popularity within Minnesota unexpectedly lost the election, receiving 1,067,246 votes (47.34%) to Coleman's 1,116,697 (49.53%).
 Upon conceding defeat, Mondale said, "At the end of what will be my last campaign, I want to say to Minnesota, you always treated me well, you always listened to me."
 Mondale's loss in this election made him the first major party candidate to lose an election in every state.
+Had Mondale won the election, he would have been the first former vice president since Hubert Humphrey in 1971 to serve in the Senate after leaving the vice presidency.

 In 2004, Mondale became co-chairman of the Constitution Project's bipartisan Right to Counsel Committee.
 He endorsed U.S. Senate member Hillary Clinton of New York for president in 2008.
-On June 3, 2008, following the final primary contests, Mondale endorsed U.S. Senate member Barack Obama of Illinois, who had clinched the nomination the previous evening, and won the presidency.
+On June 3, 2008, following the final primary contests, Mondale endorsed U.S. Senate member Barack Obama of Illinois, who had clinched the nomination the previous evening, and ultimately won the presidency defeating Republican Party nominee John McCain.

 Following the presidential election of 2004 and the midterm elections of 2006, Mondale is seen in the documentary Al Franken: God Spoke talking with Al Franken about the possibility of the latter running against Coleman for U.S. Senate in 2008.
 In the film, Mondale encourages Franken to run, but cautions him, saying that Coleman's allies and the Republican Party would look for anything they could use against him.
 Franken ultimately ran and won the 2008 Senate election by 312 votes, with Coleman contesting the election results until June 30, 2009.
 Mondale and U.S. Senate member Amy Klobuchar stood with Franken in the United States Senate chamber when Franken was sworn in on July 7, 2009.

 Mondale then stood again with U.S. senator Klobuchar when Tina Smith was sworn in on January 3, 2018.
 He endorsed Klobuchar's unsuccessful campaign for president in February 2019.